kyverno/playground/docs/TAGGING.md

 Release images are tagged with their corresponding release tag.

-Our release workflow is running `golreleaser` (which in turn runs `ko`) and is triggered when a tag is pushed to the repository.
+Our release workflow is running `goreleaser` (which in turn runs `ko`) and is triggered when a tag is pushed to the repository.
 The tag is expected to be in the form of a semantic release version (for example `v0.3.2-beta.1`).

 ## Latest tag